amritsingh183/amritsingh183.github.io/_posts/2025-01-09-rust-option-result.md

     // use value
 }

-// Let...else (handle one case, exit for others) let Ok(value) = result else {
+// Let...else pattern (the else block MUST diverge) let Ok(value) = result else {
-    // handle error and return/break/continue
+    // Must use: return, break, continue, panic!(), or loop {}
     return;
 };
-// use value here
+// value is available here - we know result was Ok

 ```